Vintage Biden clip on FBI fuels GOP pushback on Kavanaugh probe

 In an FBI background investigation, the bureau is only responsible for finding information and passing it along, which they have done in the Kavanaugh case, a source told Fox News.
 The source said the FBI would not “investigate” the information found.”

-“The FBI does not make any judgement about the credibility or significance of any allegation,” a Justice Department spokesperson said in a statement last week.
+“The FBI does not make any judgment about the credibility or significance of any allegation,” a Justice Department spokesperson said in a statement last week.

 According to the Justice Department, on Sept.
 12, the FBI received a letter dated from July 2018, obtained by Sen. Dianne Feinstein, D-Calif., alleging that Kavanaugh “engaged in an incident of misconduct in the 1980s.”